WINNEBAGO & BOONE COUNTIES GENEALOGICAL SOCIETY

 UPCOMING MEETINGS

 WBCGS holds monthly meetings that are open to the public.
-We do not have meetings in December and July.
+Meetings are the first Saturday of the month at 1:30pm.

 At each meeting, our speaker makes a presentation about a specific topic related to genealogy or a topic of local interest.